RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

 ### **Latest update**
+**June 18, 2024**  Community bonding period has come and gone, and every one of our seventeen projects is now well into the coding phase.
+Mentors are keeping in touch with their contributors through our [open server](https://open.rocket.chat/channel/gsoc2024)  as well as regular video meeting.

+Most of this years' projects are AI related, and we have started an **open source AI club** to talk shop --- welcoming all our GSoC contributors, their mentors, AI ethusiasts in our community, and open source / AI professionals that we keep in touch with.
+Many of this year's projects are also now ready for wider community contribution  (check them out here -   https://github.com/RocketChat/google-summer-of-code/blob/main/google-summer-of-code-2024.md#2024-projects).

+We have a very wide diversity of projects, participants, and mentors this year, and have observed some interesting trends;  we are also learning from running the new short duration (typically AI related) projects this year - and we will share our experience with the larger organizations community at this year's mentor's summit.
+We have noticed one project exhibiting signs of mentor negligence; and another one with a contributor falling ill from the recent local *heat-dome* and may withdraw;  adminstrators are in touch with these projects hopefully correcting their courses before the midterm.

 Results for 2024 has just been announced on **May 1, 2024**.
 This is an incredible year for GSoC at Rocket.Chat.
 Thanks to the enthusiastic early interests from new contributors and extremely strong support of returning community mentors, Google has graciously selected **seventeen** Rocket.Chat projects.